Antonio Gaidon: Urban planning and engineering

 Gaidon's endeavours were not limited to architecture alone.
 In 1769, he was appointed a land surveyor or "public appraiser", by the Council of the city of Bassano, a position he held for forty years.
 A manuscript by Gaidon dated 1788, entitled: Acque perenni e torrenti che mettono nel fiume Brenta, dalla sua origine fino alle Nove, villaggio vicentino (in English: Perennial waters and streams that flow into the Brenta river from its origins to Nove, a village in Vicenza), preserved in the Civic Library, Bassano, speaks extensively of the river Brenta, its springs and tributaries.
 He also wrote some expert reports for the restoration work on the arches of the Brenta bridge.

-Among his most important urban accomplishments in Bassano was the construction of the current Viale delle Fosse, a boulevard, which reclaimed the land along the eastern walls of the city.
 In 1776 he redesigned the Piazza San Francesco (now Garibaldi), infilling the ‘fossa’ (In English:pit or pool) which had been in the centre of the square to be used in cases of fire in the town.
 In 1782, he was commissioned to design a monument in honour of the engineer and clockmaker Bartolomeo Ferracina.
 (Ferracina was particularly famous for the reconstruction of the clock on the tower in Piazza San Marco in Venice).
+Among his most important urban accomplishments in Bassano was the construction of the current Viale delle Fosse, a boulevard, which reclaimed the land along the eastern walls of the city.
+The boulevard, constructed between 1791 and 1794, comprised a large central avenue, flanked in turn by two pedestrian avenues, and was adorned with a double row of lime trees and numerous statues that, starting from the Porta delle Grazie, reached the Parolini Garden.
+This new road was called the "Passeggio pubblico di Belvedere o Fosse".
+(In English: "Belvedere or Fosse public walk".)

 In his later years, between 1810 and 1812, Gaidon oversaw the work on two roads which, starting from Bassano, headed eastwards towards the Piave river and are still today, with some modifications, the arteries of main traffic routes in the area.
 The first (the Strada del Molinetto) ran at the foot of the Grappa massif, the other (today Schiavonesca Marosticana) ran south of the hilly belt up to Asolo and then continued towards Maser, Veneto and Cornuda.
 The cost of the works was 22,838 Italian lire, to be distributed among the countryside they crossed.